GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 </div>

 {% Aside %}
-The UUID above would be written as `{3408b638-09a9-47a0-8bfd-a0768815b665}` however when sent as part of a USB descriptor its component fields must be sent in little-endian order.
+The UUID above would be written as `{3408b638-09a9-47a0-8bfd-a0768815b665}`;
+however, when sent as part of a USB descriptor its component fields must be sent in little-endian order.
 This transformation is complex so the proper encoding is given here for reference.
 See [RFC4122](https://tools.ietf.org/html/rfc4122).
 {% endAside %}